frnunez/frnunez.github.io/_posts/2019-09-15-bikesharevisualization-post.md

 ![png](https://raw.githubusercontent.com/frnunez/frnunez.github.io/master/images/visualization/IST_719_Data_Visualization_35_1.png)

-When comparing the age distribution foor both genders, we see that the graphs were both right skewed.
+When comparing the age distribution for both genders, we see that the graphs were both right skewed.
 With a median age of 30 for females and 40 for males.

 ```R